at-manos/flipper-swdocs/docs/debugging/viewing.md

 <!-- rx -->
 To recieve the logs provided on these levels, we need to set the device's log level in the settings.

-To do this, we navigate to Applications->Settings->Log Level
+To do this, we navigate to Applications->Settings->System

 From here, you can set the log level of your flipper device.